-Falsification of school work, identification, forgery
+Falsification of Schoolwork, Identification, Forgery

 Forgery of hall/bus passes and excuses as well as false I.D.'s are forms of lying and are not acceptable.
 Plagiarism and cheating are also forms of falsification and subject the student to academic penalties as well as disciplinary action.
 Violations of this rule could result in suspension or expulsion.
-This includes the use of AI technology to complete school work unless specified as acceptable by the teacher.
+This includes the use of AI technology to complete schoolwork unless specified as acceptable by the teacher.